There are two main types of cholesterol circulating in the blood:

 - fish and poultry

-- wine, in small to moderate amounts
+- drinking small to moderate amounts of wine

-- less than 200 mg of cholesterol
+- less than 200 milligrams (mg) of cholesterol

 - an optional 2 g per day of plant stanols or sterols

 - an optional 10 to 25 g per day of soluble fiber

 While a person can follow the original plan, which the NHLBI created in 2005, there have been no updates since.
 The recommendations to reduce saturated fat intake, lower caloric intake, and increase physical activity are still similar to current standards.